 We are expanding our operations significantly.
 We have added 155 employees in the period from December 31, 1998 through March 31, 2000 and will need to further increase personnel to handle higher production levels.
 This expansion has placed, and will continue to place, substantial demands on our management resources.
 Moreover, to accommodate anticipated growth and expansion, we must hire, train, manage, retain and motivate qualified personnel.
 We cannot assure you that we will be able to hire the qualified personnel that we will need, and the failure to hire the personnel as needed may impair our ability to expand.
-In addition, the planned relocation of existing facilities in New Jersey and the U.K., and the possible relocation of our Massachusetts facility, may disrupt operations, cause delays in meeting production schedules and place additional burdens on our management and internal resources.
+In addition, the planned relocation of existing facilities in New Jersey, Massachusetts and the U.K. may disrupt operations, cause delays in meeting production schedules and place additional burdens on our management and internal resources.